18 Platforms for Artists To Sell Their Creative Work Online in 2024

 With every passing year, more and more art is being sold online as opposed to in standard settings.
 Even galleries themselves, traditionally a haven of in-person sales, are seeing more and more online business.
 In fact, some young galleries report that more than half of their sales come online, meaning they've never met most of their collectors.

 From high-priced fine art to niche crafts, more and more art lovers are getting used to purchasing art online.
-The creative arts have seen a slower push than some industries with online sales, but that's changed over the past eight years.
-And many artists are skipping galleries altogether, deciding to take their work directly online and cutting out the middleman.
+The creative arts have seen a slower push than some industries with online sales, but that's changed over the past decade.
+Many artists are skipping galleries altogether, deciding to sell their work directly online and cutting out the middleman.

 With a huge variety of options available for every genre of art, the choices can be overwhelming.
+That's why knowing your target market is key.
 There are independent artists who have had huge success marketing their work on social media, taking advantage of platforms like Facebook or Instagram to entice buyers.
-But what if you aren't really to go fully independent?
+But what if you aren't really to go fully independent and sell on your own website?
 Or what if you still like the idea of getting some support when you need it?
 There are plenty of online platforms that can help you expose your work to potential buyers while providing varying levels of technical and marketing support.

 We've decided to help narrow down the field, explaining the ins and outs of the best channels for selling art online.
 That way, you can sit back and focus on creating a great website and marketing your art for the world to see.

 Don't understand how to sell art online?
-Or where you should start?
-Don't worry, we've got you covered.
-Scroll down for our suggestions of popular platforms to list your artwork.
+Or aren't sure which sales channels will work for you?
+Don't worry; we've got you covered.
+Scroll down for our suggestions of popular platforms to list your artwork and increase your online presence.

 Yes, you can make money selling art online!
-Here are some of the best places to virtually sell your art.
+Here are some of the best e-commerce platforms to sell your art.

 How to Sell Art Online